CosmosContracts/mainnet/juno-1/README.md

 Please have your gentx submitted by Wednesday, September 29th, 10pm UTC if you wish to participate.

-You will need to have received Juno in the airdrop to successfully submit a gentx.
+You will NEED to qualify for the Juno stakedrop (Feb 18th Cosmos Hub-3 Snapshot) to successfully submit a gentx.
+Alternatively validators may join the mainnet after block 1 by contacting the core development team and requesting some Juno to spin up or aquiring some Juno via Osmosis AMM shortly after launch.

 ## Setup